Ultravisor/ultravisor/README.md

 ## Overview

-Supavisor is a scalable, cloud-native Postgres connection pooler.
-A Supavisor cluster is capable of proxying millions of Postgres end-client connections into a stateful pool of native Postgres database connections.
+Ultravisor is a scalable, cloud-native Postgres connection pooler.
+A Ultravisor cluster is capable of proxying millions of Postgres end-client connections into a stateful pool of native Postgres database connections.

-For database managers, Supavisor simplifies the task of managing Postgres clusters by providing easy configuration of highly available Postgres clusters ([todo](#future-work)).
+For database managers, Ultravisor simplifies the task of managing Postgres clusters by providing easy configuration of highly available Postgres clusters ([todo](#future-work)).

 ## Motivation

-We have several goals with Supavisor:
+We have several goals with Ultravisor:

 - **Zero-downtime scaling**: we want to scale Postgres server compute with zero-downtime.
 To do this, we need an external Pooler that can buffer and